jbuehl/carputer/README.md

 There would have been a lot of other interesting metrics, but they aren't available in the standard OBD data that my vehicle provides.

-The display toggles between GPS and diagnostic data.
+The display can be toggled between GPS and diagnostic data.

 ### Dash camera